davidqiuhr/gondar/README.md

 [Crummy Wizard!](https://www.youtube.com/watch?v=1TVjEGqJoMg)

-Gondar is a project that aims to allows users to download one of our latest releases and burn it onto a USB stick for immediate use.
+Gondar is a project that aims to allows users to download one of our latest CloudReady releases and burn it onto a USB stick for immediate use.

 We're primarily targeting Windows 10 for compatibility.